bobshort4bobby4/Connect4-PP3/README.md

   ### Welcome Screen
-  On loading the initial screen displays a title in ascii art and some background information about the game.
+  On loading the initial screen displays a title in ASCII art and some background information about the game.
 Brief play instructions are also included.
   The game pauses on this screen untill the user hits the return key.

   ![a screen shot of the welcome screen](https://github.com/bobshort4bobby4/Connect4-PP3/blob/main/assets/images/readme-screenshots/welcomescreen-pp3.png)